billhails/Inkscape-Extensions/calligraphic-pen/README.md

 #### TL;DR
 After running the extension you can continue to edit your characters, but now in their `Original-GL-` layers.
-Every time you run it, it will delete then re-create the `GlyphLayer-` layers and apply the effect, so any changes you make in a `GlyphLayer-` which already has an `Original-GL-` will be lost you should consider those `GlyphLayer-` layers as read-only.
+Every time you run it, it will delete then re-create the `GlyphLayer-` layers and apply the effect, so any changes you make in a `GlyphLayer-` which already has an `Original-GL-` will be lost.
+You should consider those `GlyphLayer-` layers as read-only.

 If you want to add more characters later, you can still use the Typography extension to create new `GlyphLayer-` layers, or you can create new `Original-GL-` layers manually.
-Either way the extension should be well-behaved.
+Either way the extension should be well-behaved: it will never make changes to an existing `Original-GL-` layer and it will never make changes to a `GlyphLayer-` layer without first ensuring there is an `Original-GL-` layer for it.

 You can also use the Calligraphic Pen effect individually on your `Original-GL-` glyphs to see how they will look.